axiom-data-science/SIWO/README.md

 # SIWO
-Animation of ice from HYCOM to support Sea Ice for Walrus Outlook
+Animation of ice from HYCOM to support Sea Ice for Walrus Outlook.
+The animation is built by plotting frames of forecasts made available by [hycom.org](https://www.hycom.org/).

 # How to Use